 - Benefits, dangers, and contraindications

-Journal of Caffeine Research is under the editorial leadership of Editor-in-Chief Patricia A. Broderick, The Sophie Davis School of Biomedical Education, The City College of New York; and other leading investigators.
+Journal of Caffeine Research is under the editorial leadership of Editor-in-Chief Patricia A. Broderick, The City College of New York and NYU Langone Medical Center; and other leading investigators.
 View the entire editorial board.

 Audience: Biomedical researchers, neurologists, cardiologists, exercise physiologists, sports medicine specialists, pharmacologists, food scientists, behavioral and social science researchers, epidemiologists, and addiction medicine specialists, among others